GreenDeploy-io/greendeploy-cli/README.md

 pip install greendeploy-cli
 ```

-Latest greendeploy-cli version is 0.0.9
+Latest greendeploy-cli version is 0.0.10

-Watch asciicast on installation
+Watch asciicast on installation for v0.0.9.
+Steps are the same.

 [![asciicast](https://asciinema.org/a/481569.svg)](https://asciinema.org/a/481569)